New South Wales

 Top economists say Trump’s policies will hit Australian economic growth and push up inflation and interest rates in the US.

-The 8th Australian Gender Economics Workshop (#AGEW2025) is hosted by the University of Wollongong in partnership with the Women in Economics Network and is organised by Alfredo Paloyo.
-The workshop will take place on 6‒7 February 2025 in Wollongong, New South Wales, Australia.
+The 8th Australian Gender Economics Workshop (#AGEW2025) was hosted by the University of Wollongong in partnership with the Women in Economics Network and was organised by Alfredo Paloyo.
+The workshop took place on 6‒7 February 2025 in Wollongong, New South Wales, Australia.
 Wollongong is in Dharawal Country.

 Housing Reform